apple/foundationdb/design/flow_transport.md

 Prior to release-6.2 the structure of messages (e.g. how many fields a message has) was implicitly part of the protocol version, and so adding a field to any message required a protocol version bump.
-Since release-6.2 messages are encoded as flatbuffers messages, and you can technically add fields without a protocol version bump.
+Since release-6.2 messages are encoded as flowserializer messages, and you can technically add fields without a protocol version bump.
 This is a powerful and dangerous tool that needs to be used with caution.
 If you add a field without a protocol version bump, then you can no longer be certain that this field will always be present (e.g. if you get a message from an old peer it might not include that field.)
 We don't have a good way to test two or more fdbserver binaries in simulation, so we discourage adding fields or otherwise making any protocol changes without a protocol version bump.
 ​
 Bumping the protocol version is costly for clients though, since now they need a whole new libfdb_c.so to be able to talk to the cluster _at all_.
 ​
 ## Stable Endpoints
 ​